kym150/spotify/index.md

 title: Spotify Project By Kysie Miao, Helen Yang, and Catherine Marks
 ---

+## Project by Kysie Miao, Helen Yang and Catherine Marks

 ## Project Overview

 This project has two goals: firstly, to develop an automatic playlist generator for Spotify based on a base playlist and some user context information, including intent, emotion, location, and playlist "purpose".
 Secondly, create a model for Spotify to find songs for new playlists with relatively few prior playlist entries.